bluedenim/simpledb-crud/README.md

 # SimpleDB--CRUD

+**NOTE:** Looks like AWS is finally giving up on Simple DB (see [this comment](https://github.com/aws/aws-sdk-js-v3/issues/1854#issuecomment-754142929)).
+So ... this repo is pretty much dead as well.

 User interface for working with SimpleDB.
 The missing console plug-in in the AWS tool set.

 ![Alt UI Preview](http://therealvan.com/image/projects/simpledb_crud.png)